Life and Meaning

-Do our lives have spiritual meaning?
-Are they for anything?
-If we turn to the world's two largest religions—Christianity and Islam—the answer is yes: the meaning of life is to believe in god, to abide by his commandments, and to seek forgiveness for our sins (for the Bible, see Exodus 34:14, Matthew 22:36–38, 2 John 1:5–6, Ecclesiastes 12:13; for the Quran, see 24:52, and 51:56).
+According to both Christianity and Islam, the meaning of life is to believe in god, to abide by his commandments, and to seek forgiveness for our sins (Exodus 34:14, Matthew 22:36–38, 2 John 1:5–6, Ecclesiastes 12:13; 24:52, and 51:56).
 Doing this is said to be very important, for it determines what happens to us after we die.

 Life is a difficult question; I have decided to spend my life in thinking about it.